davidcarslaw/deweather/README.md

 The **deweather** package comes with a comprehensive data set of air quality and meteorological data.
 The air quality data is from Marylebone Road in central London (obtained from the **openair** package) and the meteorological data from Heathrow Airport (obtained from the **worldmet** package).

-The `road_data` data frame contains various pollutants such a NOx, NO2, ethane and isoprene as well as meteorological data including wind speed, wind direction, relative humidity, ambient temperature and cloud cover.
+The `road_data` data frame contains various pollutants such a NO<sub>x</sub>, NO<sub>2</sub>, ethane and isoprene as well as meteorological data including wind speed, wind direction, relative humidity, ambient temperature and cloud cover.

 ``` r
 library(deweather)